anvilproject/anvil-portal/content/content-guide/creating-a-new-page.md

 ---
-title: "Creating a New Page"
+title: "Overview"
-author: "AnVIL"
+author: "Dave Rogers"
 ---

-# Creating a New Page
+# Overview

 To create a new page, we need to:

-1. Add a `.md` file for the new page.
+1. Add a new [markdown](https://en.wikipedia.org/wiki/Markdown) (`.md`) file for the new page.
-1. Add `front matter` to the page.
+1. Add a "`front matter`" metadata secton to the new markdown file.
-1. Add the page content.
+1. Add the page content as markdown.
 1. Add the page to the siteMap.js file in the Data Portal Repository.